AF-5446/Lyric-Lure-CSP/README.md

 ### Acknowledgments

 A huge thank you to Kirsten for input in the colour schemes,<br>
 To the people on [Reddit]() and [Quora](https://www.quora.com/What-colour-or-colours-do-you-associate-with-music) (Particulary these posts) for offering their input as to how music sounds/ looks to them.
-An interesting insight into those who experience Synesthesia
+An interesting insight into those who experience Synesthesia which led to others commenting their experiences and ultimately leading to the colours I used.

 <hr>
 <p align="right"><a href="#lyric-lure">Back To Top</a></p>